 There is no noticeable variation in the number of primary branches per plant at 45 DAS.
-Numerically higher number of primary branches per plant (1.19) was observed with the treatment 100 per cent RDN with foliar application of nano urea 4 ml L-1 at flowering (FG) and pod development (PD) stage, whereas, the absolute control recorded the lower number of primary branches per plant (1.01).
+A numerically higher number of primary branches per plant (1.19) was observed with the treatment 100 per cent RDN with foliar application of nano urea 4 ml L-1 at flowering (FG) and pod development (PD) stage, whereas the absolute control recorded the lower number of primary branches per plant (1.01).

 The number of primary branches per plant of the plant at 90 and 135 DAS was significantly influenced by applying nano urea to the leaves during the flowering stage (FG) and pod development (PD) stages.
-The higher number of primary branches per plant (5.8 and 12.4, respectively) was observed with 100% RDN with foliar application of nano urea 4 ml L-1 at flower initiation (FG) and pod development (PD) stage, noticeably lower number of primary branches per plant was observed in absolute control (4.1 and 6.5, respectively).
+The higher number of primary branches per plant (5.8 and 12.4, respectively) was observed with 100% RDN with foliar application of nano urea 4 ml L-1 at flower initiation (FG) and pod development (PD) stage, noticeably lower number of primary branches per plant was observed in the absolute control (4.1 and 6.5, respectively).

 Number of secondary branches per plant

 The number of secondary branches per plant at different stages of growth as influenced by foliar application of nano urea is presented in Table 3.
-Up to 90 DAS there was no development of secondary branches because of slow growth of pigeonpea during initial stages.
-Significantly higher number of secondary branches per plant (4.5 and 5.6) were recorded at 90 and 135 DAS with the treatment 100% RDN with foliar application of nano urea 4 ml L-1 at flower initiation (FI) and pod development (PD) stage.
-The lower number of secondary branches per plant (2.4 and 2.7, respectively) was recorded in absolute control.
+Up to 90 DAS, there was no development of secondary branches because of the slow growth of pigeonpea during the initial stages.
+Significantly higher numbers of secondary branches per plant (4.5 and 5.6) were recorded at 90 and 135 DAS with the treatment 100% RDN with foliar application of nano urea 4 ml L-1 at flower initiation (FI) and pod development (PD) stage.
+The lower number of secondary branches per plant (2.4 and 2.7, respectively) was recorded in the absolute control.

-The lower number of branches were observed in the control treatment with no fertilizer, indicating that the application of fertilizer, whether prilled, nano, or combination of both, has led to an increase in the number of branches in pigeonpea.
+The lower number of branches was observed in the control treatment with no fertilizer, indicating that the application of fertilizer, whether prilled, nano, or a combination of both, has led to an increase in the number of branches in pigeonpea.
 Lampayan et al. (2010) found that

 the increase in branch numbers can be attributed to the application of nitrogen fertilizer, which